Coalbed Natural Gas

 Diagram was furnished by the Wyoming State Engineers Office.

 Below is an example of the Coalbed Methane Map showing CBM well locations and density, pipelines and coal lease locations in the Powder River Basin.
 The Wyoming State Geological Survey’s Coal and Oil & Gas sections produce the map as a cooperative project.
-The map is updated on the first of September and on the first of March.
 This information is available either as a plotted map at 1:250,000 or digitally on CD.

 Rice, DD and Claypool, GE., 1981, Generation, accumulation, and resource potential of biogenic gas: American Association of Petroleum Geologists Bulletin, v.
 65, no. 1, p.
 5-25.